Ryanor/iot/Portfolio/Lab/Exercise05/Exercise05.md

 Download midnight commander
-and use midnight commander to copy /home/pi/ulnoiot/lib/system_template

-to the local system
+and use midnight commander to copy /home/pi/ulnoiot/lib/system_template to the local system
 /home/gwu/ulnoiot_template

 ### Create analog sound sensor
 - copy folder node_template to sound folder
-- delete key.hey in sound folder
+- delete key.hex in sound folder
 - command initialize flashes the WeMos board
 - after flashing connect with command "console_serial" to the WeMos board
-- in the console use analog("noise", precision=10) command to create the analog device wifi connection mistake run mistake
+- in the console use analog("noise", precision=10) command to create the analog device

-### Create gas sensor
-- is the same as the sound sensor
+Failures:
+- wifi connection mistake
--
+- run mistake

+Installed ulnoiot-framework on my machine